 - Offer services to all, regardless of the person’s ability to pay

 - Establish a sliding fee discount program

 - Be community-based, with the majority of its governing board of directors composed of patients

 - Serve a medically underserved area or population

 - Have an ongoing quality assurance program

-These health centers provide a comprehensive set of health services including primary care, behavioral health, chronic disease management, preventive care, and other services, which may include radiology, laboratory services, dental, transportation, translation, and social services.
+These health centers provide a comprehensive set of health services, including behavioral health, primary care, chronic care management, preventive care, and other services, such as radiology, laboratory services, dental, transportation, translation, and social services.